Last update - May 16th 2014

 The list below gives the total Fiber content in the 10 items from the general description 'an egg'.These 10 types of an egg range from Egg, whole, cooked, omelet through to Egg, whole, cooked, poached and are ranked by the content or amount per 100g.

-Using the list below for the 10 different an egg nutrition entries in our Fiber database, the highest amount of Fiber is in Egg, whole, cooked, fried which contains 0 g of Fiber per 100g.
-The lowest amount of Fiber is in Egg, whole, raw, frozen, salted, pasteurized which in 100g contains 0 g of Fiber.
+Using the list below for the 10 different an egg nutrition entries in our database, the highest amount of Fiber is found in Egg, whole, cooked, omelet which contains 0 g of Fiber per 100g.
+The lowest amount of Fiber is in Egg, whole, cooked, poached which in 100g contains 0 g of Fiber.

-The median value of Fiber is in Egg, whole, dried, stabilized, glucose reduced which in 100g contains 0 g of Fiber.
-The average amount of Fiber in 100g of an egg, based on the list below is 0.00 g of Fiber.
+The median value of Fiber is found in Egg, whole, cooked, fried which in 100g contains 0 g of Fiber.
+The average amount of Fiber contained in 100g of an egg, based on the list below is 0.00 g of Fiber.